 VB keeps things classic with a barely there nude mani.

-Sheeny nude nails look chic on Alexa Chung.
+Sheeny nude nails with a hint of sparkle look chic on Elif.

 Let me tell you something: Sixteen-year-old me loved black nail polish.
 I couldn't tell you how many bottles of Rimmel London's Black Cab I went through.
 So I'm delighted that black remains top of the basic nail colour leaderboard for an instantly chic mani option.
 "Dark navy and black have been very popular over the winter, projecting a cool New York vibe," Huber-Millet told us.